Tunicate

 Despite their simple appearance and very different adult form, their close relationship to the vertebrates is certain.
 Both groups are chordates, as evidenced by the fact that during their mobile larval stage, tunicates possess a notochord, a hollow dorsal nerve cord, pharyngeal slits, post-anal tail, and an endostyle.
 They resemble a tadpole.

 Tunicates are the only chordates that have lost their myomeric segmentation, with the possible exception of the seriation of the gill slits.
 However, doliolids still display segmentation of the muscle bands.

 Some tunicates live as solitary individuals, but others replicate by budding and become colonies, each unit being known as a zooid.
 They are marine filter feeders with a water-filled, sac-like body structure and two tubular openings, known as siphons, through which they draw in and expel water.
 During their respiration and feeding, they take in water through the incurrent (or inhalant) siphon and expel the filtered water through the excurrent (or exhalant) siphon.
 Adult ascidian tunicates are sessile, immobile and permanently attached to rocks or other hard surfaces on the ocean floor.
 Thaliaceans (pyrosomes, doliolids, and salps) and larvaceans on the other hand, swim in the pelagic zone of the sea as adults.

-Various species of ascidians, the most well-known class of tunicates, are commonly known as sea squirts, sea pork, sea livers, or sea tulips.

-The earliest probable species of tunicate appears in the fossil record in the early Cambrian period.

 Etymology

-The term was coined in 1760 by nurseryman James Lee, meaning "coated or covered with integuments", fancifully anthropomorphizing the creatures' unique outer coverings as being "enclosed in a tunic."
-The word derives from Latin tunicātus, meaning "clothed with a tunic only (without a toga)."
+The term was coined in 1760 by nurseryman James Lee, meaning "coated or covered with integuments", fancifully anthropomorphizing the creatures' unique outer coverings as being "enclosed in a tunic".
+The word derives from Latin tunicātus, meaning "clothed with a tunic only (without a toga)".
 This "tunic", which is formed from proteins and carbohydrates, acts as an exoskeleton.
 In some species, it is thin, translucent, and gelatinous, while in others it is thick, tough, and stiff.